OCI-CEE/OCI-Handson-week-2021/LAB-04/00/readme.md

 ---
 To work with an external service's REST API, Visual Builder needs basic information about that service.
 A service connection provides this information by describing the connection to the service, including connection details, properties, and the REST endpoints provided by the service that you want to use in your application.

-You'll have to create a connection to Oracle Cloud Infrastructure (OCI) to upload your photos or files in general to an Object Storage Bucket.
+You'll have to create a connection to Oracle Cloud Infrastructure (OCI) to upload your photos to an Object Storage Bucket.
 To do that you'll have to configure a Service connection component that you'll use during the actions creation (described in the next section).
 Let's create the API REST Service connection before the events and actions creation as you'll have to use the API REST in those actions.

 ---

 ### Creating the API REST Service Connection.
 You can create service connections to REST services that support both the OpenAPI 3.0 and Swagger 2.0 specifications.
-If you remember, you have an user API Key.
+If you remember, you have an user API Key that you created in the first step of this workshop.
 This API Key will be used in this section to create the Service Connection component, if you don't have any API Key you won't be able to connect to OCI API REST because you will receive an Unathorized connection error (401).
 To create the Service Connection please follow next steps.

 Click in Service Connection icon in the visual builder left main menu.
 Then Click **+Service Connection** button to create a new Service Connection.